guilhermegscastro/Real-Estate-Financial-Modeling/README.md

 * **Feasibility:** With a 20% IRR and 46% ROE, this project is financially attractive, assuming strong absorption and sales pricing.
 * **Risk Factors:** Construction cost volatility, sales absorption pace, and pricing sensitivity (a 5–10% shift can significantly impact IRR).
-* **Market Alignment:** Benchmarked against real Orlando condo comps in Downtown, Lake Nona, and Winter Park.
+* **Market Alignment:** Benchmarked against real Orlando condo comps in Lake Nona, Winter Park, or Baldwin Park.

 ---